Plan Your Education

 Students majoring in another discipline may wish to deepen and enrich their understanding by minoring in a classical language (Latin or Greek).
 These students must take a total of six courses to complete the minor program of study.

-Learn more about UMass Boston's Classics and Religious Studies department, our research, and our faculty.
+Learn more about UMass Boston's Department of Classics & Religious Studies, our research, and our faculty.

 Explore the Department of Classics and Religious Studies